-The remainder of this section will briefly review capacities represented by these eight intelligences.
-Discussed first is cognition and thinking as that is the dominant domain used for identifying intelligence related to schooling and academic competence.
+The remainder of this section will briefly review capacities represented by the eight intelligences.
+Discussed first are different ideas regarding the development of the knowledge of one's self or intrapersonal intelligence will be considered.
+This is followed by a discussion of cognition and thinking, as that is the dominant domain used for identifying the capacity to do well in school through developing academic competence.
 Next considered are the other two faculties of the mind, affect or emotion and conation or volition (currently discussed primarily in research on self-regulation).
 The domains of physical or bodily-kinesthetic intelligence, social intelligence, spiritual intelligence, and moral intelligence will then be discussed.
-Finally, different ideas regarding the development of the knowledge of one's self or intrapersonal intelligence will be considered.